BR ex-WD Austerity 2-8-0: Withdrawal

 The engines were withdrawn from service as follows:

 Preservation

 None of the BR Austerity 2-8-0s was preserved.
 However, one Austerity 2-8-0 (out of a total of 935 engines) has survived; WD No. 79257.
 This has returned to Britain via the Netherlands and Sweden, and has been restored to original condition and given the "BR number" 90733.
-It is based at the Keighley and Worth Valley Railway.
+It is based at the Keighley & Worth Valley Railway.